microsoft/onnxruntime/docs/genai/api/java.md

 #### Parameters

-- `sequence`: Collection of token ids to decode to text
+-`sequence`: collection of token ids to decode to text

 #### Throws

-`GenAIException`- If the call to the GenAI native API fails.
+`GenAIException`- if the call to the GenAI native API fails.

 #### Returns